adamant-deprecated/PreAdamantCompiler/README.md

 Feature      | Description
 --------------------------
-Doc Comments | Documentation comments are not distinguished from regular comments in any way
+Doc Comments | Documentation comments are not distinguished from regular comments in any way Yield | Yield used to easily write methods returning iterators.
+Bitwise Operations | All bitwise operations on numbers

 ## Included in Pre-Adamant